Our Cloffice Space- Before and After

 —>Will your existing desk fit in your closet?
 If not, you will have to either buy a new desk or create a built-in desk.
 Most desks should fit in a standard closet.
 Whether or not you can fully close the doors is another factor!

 —>Do you have an outlet in your closet?
 Every office needs at least one outlet!
-If you don’t have an outlet in your closet (I do not), you can either have one installed by an electrician or you can use a power strip with a long cord and run it to the outlet nearest your closet.
-This is not the prettiest option but it does work and you can hide the cord with baskets/drapes/rugs.
+If you don’t have an outlet in your closet (I do not), you can either have one installed by an electrician or use a power strip with a long cord and run it to the outlet nearest your closet.
+This is not the prettiest option, but it does work, and you can hide the cord with baskets, drapes, or rugs.

 —>How Much Storage Do you need?
-Everyone has different storage needs and it’s good to get the wheels turning as to how you want to organize your office closet.
+Everyone has different storage needs, and it’s good to get the wheels turning to determine how you want to organize your office closet.
 I’ll go through some cloffice storage ideas later in this post.

 —> What’s your budget?
 You will most likely have to spend some money on creating your cloffice.
 Determine your budget first!